donkirkby/live-py-plugin/docs/starting_pycharm.md

 subtitle: Instantly Visualize Your Code
 ---
 Live Coding in Python lets you run your Python code as you type it.
-For example, this code draws a 50x50 pixel square.
+For example, this code draws a square that's 50 pixels wide and 50 pixels high.

 ![code that draws a 50x50 square][square50]